cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## Firewall Rules

-By default, Linux does not allow opening ports lower than port 1024.
+By default, **Linux** does not allow opening ports lower than port 1024 as rootless.
 As the default DNS port is 53, We have to forward port 1053 to 53.

 Edit the `nftables.nft` file by adding the following: